syeda-noorfatima/sparkflow/README.md

 Most productivity apps assume you already know how to plan: what category a task belongs in, how urgent it is, when to be reminded.
 For a lot of people — especially with ADHD — that upfront planning work is exactly what makes the task un-doable.
 The result is a familiar cycle: important things get forgotten, responsibilities pile up and feel overwhelming, and the planning app itself gets abandoned.

 SparkFlow flips the order of operations. **You capture first** — by typing or speaking whatever's in your head, in whatever order it comes out — and **AI does the executive functioning work**: extracting the actual tasks, detecting deadlines and reminders, categorizing, and prioritizing.
-You review the result and stay in full control, but you never have to build the plan from a blank page yourself.
+Nothing waits on you to organize it — you just capture, and it's already sorted for you.

 **Who it's for:** university students with ADHD, adults with ADHD, and anyone managing multiple responsibilities who finds "just organize your tasks" easier said than done.